 Cryptonyms are secret names used to conceal various people, places, and things.
 Cryptonyms are usually a combination of a locational prefix and a secondary word to represent the operation.
 Certain cryptonyms can relate to a group project and specific members of the operation.
 For example AMCONCERT would be an operation, person, or thing, and AMCONCERT-1 is a specific related person.
-However, the Central Intelligence Agency has altered prior names, used a single code name for multiple people, and ceased using some prior designations to prevent identification.
+However, intelligence groups have altered prior names, used a single code name for multiple people, and ceased using some prior designations to prevent identification.

 AEASPIC: David Tzitzichvili (MFF)

 He was a sabotage asset hired for spotting agents and potential assassination operations in the Democratic Republic of Congo.
 (Additional cryptonyms: WIROGUE-1) (MFF)

 AECAMBARO-1: Freds Ziedonids Launags (MFF)

 He was a CIA Agent suffering from paranoid schizophrenia and was heavily involved with various members of Project AMCOB; at least one member of the related agents was a friend of Launags.